ServiceWeaver/weaver/website/blog/deployers.md

 }
 ```

-Second, the envelope sends an `EnvelopeMsg` containing an `EnvelopeInfo` to the
+Second, the envelope sends an `EnvelopeMsg` containing an `WeaveletArgs` to the
 weavelet.
 This is the first message a weavelet expects to receive.
 An
-`EnvelopeInfo` provides the weavelet with a basic set of metadata including the
+`WeaveletArgs` provides the weavelet with a basic set of metadata including the
 name of the app, the unique id of the deployment, the unique id of the weavelet,
 and so on.